Body Scan Meditation: A Dosha-Aware Practice

 - Lower back: Often holds Vata tension.
 Notice any tightness or discomfort

-Vata observations: If you find coldness, dryness, tension, or restless energy concentrated in these regions, Vata may be elevated.
+Vata observations: If you find coldness, dryness, tension, or restless energy concentrated here, Vata may be elevated.

-Phase 2: Transformation Scan — Pitta Regions (5-7 minutes)
+Phase 2: Transformation Scan, Pitta Regions (5 to 7 minutes)

 Move to the mid-body, where Pitta resides: